IAdeTheAnalyst/Netfllix_Titles_Project/README.md

 # 📺 Netflix Titles Project — PostgreSQL Data Analysis

-This project explores Netflix's global content library using PostgreSQL to uncover trends in genre popularity, international reach, and keyword patterns in show descriptions.
-It demonstrates how SQL can be used for data cleaning, transformation, and insight generation to support content strategy and regional targeting.
+This project uses PostgreSQL to explore Netflix's global content library.
+It uncovers trends in genre popularity, country-wise content distribution, and recurring themes in show descriptions.
+The analysis also highlights changes in release patterns over time and audience content preferences based on region and type.

 ---

 ## 📊 Project Overview

-**Goal**: Analyze Netflix's catalog to discover genre trends, popular keywords, and international distribution patterns.
+**Goal**: Analyze Netflix's title catalog to identify genre trends, global reach, content characteristics, and user-facing patterns.
 **Dataset**: Netflix Titles Dataset from Kaggle
-**Tools Used**: PostgreSQL, SQL (CTEs, string_to_array, UNNEST, FILTER, ILIKE, COUNT, etc.)
+**Tools Used**: PostgreSQL, SQL (CTEs, window functions, UNNEST, string_to_array, FILTER, ILIKE, COUNT, subqueries)

 ---

 ## 🔍 Key Questions Answered

-- Which genres are most popular in India vs. the United States?
+- Which country has produced the most Netflix content?
+- How many total movies vs. TV shows are on Netflix?
+- What are the top 5 most common genres across all content?
+- What is the average movie duration and average number of TV show seasons?
+- Which year had the most titles added?
+How has content volume changed over time?
+- Who are the most featured directors and actors?
-- What percentage of titles are international (non-U.S.)?
+- What % of Netflix content is international (non-U.S.)?
-- How often do keywords like "love", "war", or "crime" appear in descriptions?
+- Which countries produce more TV shows than movies?
+- What are the most frequent combinations of country and content type?
-- What country and content-type combinations are most common?
+- What are the most used words in Netflix title names?
-- What are the longest and shortest titles in the dataset?
+- Which titles are the longest and shortest?
+- How many titles include keywords like “love,” “war,” or “crime”?
+- Are there duplicate entries or suspicious data records?

 ---

 ## 🛠 Techniques & Concepts

-- **String splitting** using `string_to_array()` and `UNNEST` for multi-value fields
+- **Multi-value field parsing** using `string_to_array()` + `UNNEST`
-- **Conditional aggregation** with `FILTER` and `COUNT`
+- **Conditional aggregation** with `FILTER`, `COUNT`, and `ILIKE`
-- **Text pattern matching** using `ILIKE` for keyword discovery
-- **Common Table Expressions (CTEs)** for layered query logic
+- **Regex-based extraction** of numerical values from string durations
+- **Window functions** for ranking titles and latest additions
-- **Sorting & limiting** for summary insights (e.g. longest/shortest titles)
+- **Subqueries & CTEs** for intermediate calculations and reusability
+- **Data validation** via duplicate checks and data consistency reviews

 ---

 ## 📈 Insights & Outcomes

-- The U.S. dominates the content library, but India and the UK follow closely with diverse offerings
+- The United States has the highest content volume, followed by India and the UK.
-- Dramas and comedies were the most common genres globally
+- "Drama" and "International Movies" are the most frequent genres.
-- “Love” appeared in over 1,000 title descriptions, showing a recurring theme in global storytelling
+- Average movie length is around 100 minutes; TV shows average 2–3 seasons.
+- Content additions peaked around 2019–2020.
+- Top actors and directors appear in 50+ titles each.
-- International titles account for nearly 40% of the content — highlighting Netflix’s global footprint
+- Over **40%** of content is international, showcasing Netflix’s global focus.

----

-## 💼 Business Applications

-- Tailor content strategy to specific countries based on genre trends
-- Improve keyword targeting for content recommendations
-- Identify gaps or opportunities for original content in underserved regions
-- Guide localization and dubbing decisions with regional content patterns
+- Sundays and July are peak release times historically.
+- Titles with themes like "love" and "war" are highly prevalent.
+- Duplicate titles and unusual entries were found, prompting potential data cleaning.

 ---